Missing Paris girl 12 found dead in suitcase: Algerian serial killer?

 Lola missing Paris girl 12 found dead in suitcase with numbers 0 and 1 placed on body as female victim’s body found a few streets close to her family home.
-4 Algerians suspects remain in custody.
+Dahbia B Algerian born woman indicted with murder of Lola Daviet.

-A missing 12 year old Paris girl whose abrupt disappearance on Friday captivated the world was over the weekend found dead, her body stuffed in a suitcase, French media reported.
+A missing 12 year old Paris girl whose abrupt disappearance on Friday afternoon captivated the world was found dead later that evening, her body stuffed in a suitcase, French media reported.

-Local media reported the twelve year old child, whose parents identified her only by her first name, Lola, stuffed in a suitcase in Paris’s 19th arrondissement with her throat slashed along with a bizarre clue — the numbers 1 and 0 placed on her corpse, citing French authorities.
+Local media reported the twelve year old child, since identified as Lola Daviet, stuffed in a suitcase in Paris’s 19th arrondissement with her throat slashed along with a bizarre clue — the numbers 1 and 0 placed on her corpse, citing French authorities.

 The girls hands and feet were bound with tape, with the female victim appearing to have died from asphyxiation, according to France’s LeParisien.

-At least four people have since been taken into custody for questioning in the case, but no arrests have been announced.
-The four now faced potential indictment.
+At least four people were taken into custody for questioning in the case over the weekend, with all four facing potential indictment.

 French media identified the suspects as: Dahbia B. , Amine K. , Friha B. and Rachid N. – with all four born in Algeria, and were scheduled on Monday to face an examining magistrate for an indictment.
 Dahbia B., a 24-year-old homeless woman whose mental health raises questions, could be behind the atrocities committed on the schoolgirl, LeParisien reported.